MicrosoftDocs/win32/desktop-src/Rpc/-in-out-size-is-prototype.md

 ---
-title: \ in, out, size\_is\ Prototype
+title: '\ in, out, size\_is\ Prototype'
-description: \ in, out, size\_is\ prototype uses a single-counted character array that is passed from client to server and from server to client. ms.assetid: 'bce9a36f-9f7c-4438-9b5a-15b8877f74c0'
+description: '\ in, out, size\_is\ prototype uses a single-counted character array that is passed from client to server and from server to client.' ms.assetid: bce9a36f-9f7c-4438-9b5a-15b8877f74c0 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # \[in, out, size\_is\] Prototype